lelandmiller/micro-signals/README.md

 ### Signal

-Signals return a binding with a detach method, similar to js-signals, but with a simplified interface.
-The example below shows all of the functionality for the basic signal.
+Signals return a binding with a detach method, similar to js-signals, but with methods that can create new transformed signals (such as map and filter).
+These methods are similar to the matching methods on a JavaScript array.
+Each provides a new Signal (it does not modify the current signal) and is chainable.
+All of the Signals described below (MappedSignal, FilteredSignal, etc.) have a matching method on the base Signal.

+#### Basic Usage of a Signal

 ```ts
 import {Signal} from 'micro-signals';